Sheena Rijwani

 What is Account-Based Marketing (ABM)?

-Account-Based Marketing is a growth strategy that targets identified high-value accounts through a personalized combination of sales and marketing.
+Account-based marketing is a growth strategy that targets identified high-value accounts through a personalized combination of sales and marketing.

 Account-Based Marketing